Overseas Studies Application Process

 Please abide by the deadline for the particular program to which you are applying and keep in mind that although the foreign university or outside program provider may list a later deadline, the USC deadline is the one you must follow.

-The interview will be conducted by your study abroad advisor; in some cases, a language professor will be present.
-If you are going to a program that has a language requirement, be prepared to speak in that language for a few minutes.
+Interviews: The interview will be conducted by your study abroad advisor; in some cases, a language professor will be present.
+If you are going to a program that has a language requirement, be prepared to speak in that language for at least a few minutes.

-The purpose of the interview is to assess your maturity and motivation for studying abroad.
-You will be asked about your application and should be able to demonstrate some knowledge about your chosen program, city and country.
+The purpose of the interview is to assess your maturity and motivation for studying abroad as well as your readiness to adapt to living in your prospective host country.
+You will be asked about your application and should be able to demonstrate knowledge about your chosen program, city and country.
 You do not need to dress in business attire.

 4) Check your passport.